Search

 Glucose is the foremost source of energy in our body.
 Our system breaks down and utilizes fats and proteins for energy only when there is an extreme shortage of glucose stored in the body.
 Lack of glucose in the body can even lead to serious conditions of delirium, delusion, and unconsciousness, as is seen in many young children and adults who go to school or work by skipping breakfast.
 But do you know what sugar levels are normal?

-Normal glucose levels for adults are typically between 70 and 100 mg/dL when fasting and less than 140 mg/dL after a meal.
+Normal Blood Sugar Levels in Adults typically range between 70 and 100 mg/dL when fasting and less than 140 mg/dL after a meal.
 These levels can vary depending on the individual and the time of day.
 It is important to note that levels outside this range can indicate a problem, such as Diabetes or Prediabetes, and should be further evaluated by a healthcare professional.
 Since glucose is a unique part of our lives, let us understand the normal glucose levels in our system and what happens when there is a negative blood glucose level fluctuation.

 When should I check my blood glucose levels?